jeremy-farnault/react-game/README.md

 5 - ~~Trigger actions of click on hero~~

 Actions selector for hero

+Change style of idle hero tile to a circle and remove the border on selected hero

 Different tiles/size/color depending of the action
     - Movement
     - Attack